J-1 Visa Design Engineer Jobs

 Search for J-1-friendly roles on Migrate Mate

-Filter by design engineering job titles and identify U.S. host employers who have structured training programs compatible with J-1 requirements.
+Filter by design engineering job titles and identify U.S. host employers who have structured training programs compatible with J-1 visa requirements.
 Migrate Mate surfaces roles where the employer context already fits what a designated sponsor needs to approve your placement.

 Request a formal training plan from your host